Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/Connector/restCall/restCall.md

 ### Steps

-1. Drag a `REST Connector` component into the services panel in the service page and then fill the fields.
+1. Drag a `REST Connector` component into the services panel in the Services page and fill the fields.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./restCall-step-1.png"